Poojitha-Laxmi/Sales-Profit-Performance-Dashboard-Excel-/README.md

 🚀 Project Overview

 This project presents an interactive Sales & Profit Performance Dashboard built using Excel.
 It analyzes business performance across regions, customer segments, and product categories to identify profitability drivers and loss-making areas.
+Also 2nd dashboard  presents an interactive Customer Insights and Sales Performance Dashboard built using Microsoft Excel.
+The dashboard analyzes sales data to uncover key business insights related to customer behavior, profitability, and revenue distribution.

+It is designed to support decision-making by identifying high-value customers, loss-making segments, and purchasing patterns.

 🎯 Objectives
 Analyze overall sales and profit performance